Intelligence in the American Revolutionary War: Counterintelligence

-Major Benjamin Tallmadge, a senior intelligence officer under Washington, played a key role in the capture of Major John André, who preceded DeLancey as chief of the British secret service in New York.
+Major Benjamin Tallmadge, a senior intelligence officer under Continental Army commander George Washington, played a key role in the capture of Major John André, who preceded DeLancey as chief of the British secret service in New York.
 Although he declined to discuss the episode in his memoirs, it is said that one of Tallmadge's agents had reported to him that Major André was in contact with a "John Anderson" who was expecting the surrender of a major installation.
 Learning that a certain John Anderson had been captured by three Militiamen, Tallmadge hurried to the post where André was being held.
 John Paulding, Isaac Van Wert, and David Williams had been on sentry trying to catch loyalist "Cow-Boys" that had been preying on people in Westchester County, New York.

 André mistakenly assumed that the men were aligned with the British and declared himself to be a British officer.
 Then, upon realizing the mistake, he tried to use a pass provided by Arnold.
 They searched André and found papers hidden in his socks.
 Paulding understood the papers revealed "Anderson" to be a spy and stated that no amount of money would be enough to let André go.
 As Tallmadge arrived at the post, he found that the acting Post Commander had sent André, under guard, back to General Arnold.
 After extensive and animated lobbying by Tallmadge, the commander, Jamieson, ordered that "Anderson" be returned for interrogation.
 "Anderson" admitted to his true identity (that he was André) and was tried, convicted, and executed as a spy.
 Arnold, learning that André had been taken and that his treachery was no doubt exposed, fled West Point before he could be captured, and joined the British forces.

 General Washington demanded effective counterintelligence work from his subordinates.
 On March 24, 1776, for example, he wrote: "There is one evil I dread, and that is, their spies.
 I could wish, therefore, the most attentive watch be kept...
 I wish a dozen or more of honest, sensible, and diligent men, were employed... to question, cross-question, etc., all such persons as are unknown, and cannot give an account of themselves in a straight and satisfactory line...
 I think it a matter of importance to prevent them from obtaining intelligence of our situation."

 Washington occasionally had to deal with rogue intelligence officers in his ranks who used their positions for personal gain or undertook unauthorized or illegal operations that might have compromised parts of his intelligence apparatus.
 Once Washington discovered that two of his agents who supposedly were collecting intelligence on Long Island were "mere plundering parties."
 He set up a special team to investigate and arrest the renegade operatives.